-The University may grant 1.00 or 2.00 units of lower-division credit for an Advanced Placement (AP) Examination passed with a score of 4 or 5.
+The university may grant 1.00 or 2.00 units of lower-division credit for an Advanced Placement (AP) Examination passed with a score of 4 or 5.
 Up to 8.00 units may be allowed based on AP scores if the student presents no other credit-by-examination results.
 AP credits do not apply to Core Requirements.

-The University’s goal in allowing credit for AP Examination results is to award students a fair amount of credit for their advanced study in high school as indicated by their examination results; to ensure that students are placed in the next appropriate course, should they continue to study in that discipline; and to direct students into courses that will supplement their academic achievement in high school.
+The university’s goal in allowing credit for AP Examination results is to award students a fair amount of credit for their advanced study in high school as indicated by their examination results; to ensure that students are placed in the next appropriate course, should they continue to study in that discipline; and to direct students into courses that will supplement their academic achievement in high school.

-If a student who has received credit for an AP Examination takes the equivalent University of Puget Sound course, that student’s AP credit will be replaced by University credit.
+If a student who has received credit for an AP Examination takes the equivalent University of Puget Sound course, that student’s AP credit will be replaced by university credit.
 In addition, some departments place special conditions on AP Examinations in order for them to be applied toward a major or minor.
 (See also the section titled Redundancy Policy.)

 International Baccalaureate Credit

-The University will grant 1.00 unit of lower-division credit for each International Baccalaureate (IB) Higher Level Examination passed with a grade of 5, 6, or 7.
-Additionally, 1.00 unit of lower-division credit will be granted for the Theory of Knowledge, if a student has earned the IB diploma.
+The university will grant 1.00 unit of lower-division credit for each International Baccalaureate (IB) Higher Level Examination passed with a grade of 5, 6, or 7.
+Additionally, 1.00 unit of lower-division credit will be granted for Theory of Knowledge, if a student has earned the IB diploma.
 Up to 6.00 units may be allowed based on IB scores if the student presents no other credit-by-examination results that might otherwise exceed the limit of 8.00 units for credit-by-examination.
-Similar to AP credits, IB credit does not apply to Core Requirements, is subject to replacement if a student registers for an equivalent Puget Sound course, and may be subject to special conditions before an academic department will apply it to a program.
-(See also the section titled Redundancy Policy.)
+Similar to AP credits, IB credit does not apply to Core Requirements, is subject to replacement if a student registers for an equivalent Puget Sound course, and may be subject to special conditions before an academic department will apply it to a program (See also the section titled Redundancy Policy.)

-Repeating a Course
+- Repeating a Course

 (A department may require that a course be repeated only at Puget Sound.)
 If a Puget Sound course is repeated at another institution, and if the grade earned elsewhere is the higher of the two, the Puget Sound grade will be removed from the grade point average, but the transfer grade will not be computed in the grade point average.
 Credit for the Puget Sound course will be removed and replaced by the transfer credit, even if there is a difference between the two.It is also possible to repeat at Puget Sound a transfer course taken elsewhere.
 A student who has transferred a course to Puget Sound may repeat that course at Puget Sound by taking its equivalent, as listed on either an official Puget Sound Transfer Evaluation or an official Puget Sound Transfer Evaluation Request.

 Credit for Independent Study may transfer, but the decision to do so may be based on an evaluation of an Independent Study contract/agreement or the finished Independent Study project.
 Regardless of credit source, no more than 4.00 units of Independent Study are acceptable toward a baccalaureate degree and no more than 2.00 units toward a graduate degree.
-Independent Study may not be applied to University Core Requirements.
+Independent Study may not be applied to university Core Requirements.

 Activity courses graded pass/fail may transfer and are included in the limit of applying no more than 2.00 units of activity credit toward a baccalaureate degree.

-Self-Paced Study and Distance Education
+- Self-Paced Study and Distance Education

 Courses combining elements of self-paced or distance education with reduced on-campus instruction are also subject to this policy.